AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (24mins)](exploring/projects-and-workspaces.md)

-The Project Firefly team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building Firefly Applications.
+The App Builder team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building App Builder Applications.